Choppiness Index Indicator Trading Strategy

 Conclusion

 The basic usage of the Choppiness Index Indicator is to find out whether the market is trending or choppy.
-This indicator can be categorized in the same category of ADX/DMS indicator or the Aroon indicator as these indicators also identify a trending or non-trending market.
+This indicator can be categorized in the same category as ADX/DMS indicator or the Aroon indicator as these indicators also identify a trending or non-trending market.
 The indicator does not show the direction of the market.
-We can use this indicator along with some trend following indicator to create a powerful trend following system.
+We can use this indicator along with some trend-following indicators to create a powerful trend-following system.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.